QuDataAI/qunet/README.md

 [![PyPI version](https://badge.fury.io/py/torchinfo.svg)](https://badge.fury.io/py/torchinfo)

-Working with deep learning models.
+Easy working with deep learning models.
 * Large set of custom modules for neural networks (MLP, CNN, Transformer, etc.)
 * Trainer class for training the model.
 * Various tools for visualizing the training process and the state of the model.